emredkyc/DesignPatternsInCSharp/README.md

     - **Builder Pattern**: Separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
 This pattern is excellent for when you need to create an object with many optional or required components.

     - **Prototype Pattern**: Creates new objects by copying an existing object, known as the prototype.
 This is particularly useful in scenarios where the cost of creating an object is heavier than copying an existing one.

+* **Structural Patterns** - Object assembly

+    - **Adapter Pattern**: Allows incompatible interfaces to work together.
+It acts as a bridge between two incompatible interfaces, enabling them to communicate without changing their existing code.
+This pattern is perfect when integrating new features or libraries without disrupting existing code.

+    - **Composite Pattern**: Enables you to treat individual objects and compositions of objects uniformly.
+It's ideal for representing part-whole hierarchies where you want to ignore the difference between compositions of objects and individual objects.

+    - **Proxy Pattern**: Provides a placeholder for another object to control access to it.
+This is useful for lazy loading, controlling access, or logging, acting as an intermediary between the client and the actual object to add a processing layer.

+    - **Flyweight Pattern**: Minimizes memory use by sharing as much data as possible with similar objects; it's a boon for efficiency when working with many objects with some shared state.

+    - **Facade Pattern**: Offers a simplified interface to a complex system of classes, library, or framework.
+Providing a higher-level interface makes the subsystem easier to use, reducing complexity and promoting decoupling.

+    - **Bridge Pattern**: Decouples an abstraction from its implementation so that the two can vary independently.
+It's particularly useful when extending a class in several orthogonal (independent) dimensions.

+    - **Decorator Pattern**: Allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+This pattern provides a flexible alternative to subclassing for extending functionality.